gerardcastell/insurechain/README.md

 ### Local Database

-To init the database locally first we have to run the docker container with the database:
+To initialize the database locally, first we have to run the Docker container with the database:

 ```bash
 npm run db:up:dev